Benefits and tax credits when you’ve lost your job

 Depending on your income and savings, Housing Benefit or Local Housing Allowance could pay some or all of your rent.

-If you’re a homeowner, you may qualify for help towards your mortgage interest payments.
+If you’re a homeowner, you might qualify for Support for Mortgage Interest payments.

-You may also be able to get help with Council Tax:
+You might also be able to get help with Council Tax:

 - In England contact your local council to apply for their Council Tax Support Scheme